hjenneberg/php-link-phonenumber/README.md

 # php-link-phonenumber

-A library to transform any phone number to a format usable in an href attribute of an html anchor.
+A library to transform any phone number to a format usable in the href attribute of an html anchor.

 > The library assumes you're transforming german phone numbers because that's the only use case for me right now.